stevenblair/rapid61850/README.md

  - Supports initialisation of data type values, and instance-specific values
  - The platform be used in two ways:
    - As part of a native C/C++ program.
 This approach would be used for embedded applications, where deterministic real-time performance is important, and where the the network interface is custom (such as on a microcontroller).
 It also works well with the Qt C++ GUI framework.
    - As part of a Python or Java program.
-This approach uses additional C code (with winpcap/libpcap) to handle the communications and data model.
+This approach uses additional C code (with winpcap/libpcap) to handle the communications and data model, with [SWIG](http://www.swig.org) wrappers to link to a Python or Java program.
 It is useful for any application where sub-millisecond performance is not needed, because it offers the comfort and convenience of writing your control logic code in a high-level language.
  - Open source, under the GPL 2 license

 ## Installation ##